-Max Patch Trail is a 1.5 mile moderately trafficked loop trail located near Hot Springs, NC that features beautiful wild flowers and is good for all skill levels.
+Max Patch Trail is a 1.5 mile moderately trafficked loop trail located near Hot Springs, North Carolina that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash